Skip to content

 • Which macOS versions are in use?

-• Are there Intel Macs, Apple Silicon Macs, or both?
+• Are Intel Macs, Apple Silicon Macs or both in use?

-• Is IPsec, SSL VPN, or both used?
+• Is IPsec, SSL VPN or both being used?

-• Where do users get the current profile?
+• Where do users obtain the current profile?

-• Who informs users when profiles need to be re-imported?
+• Who informs users when profiles need to be imported again?

-• How does the helpdesk recognise outdated profiles?
+• How does the helpdesk identify outdated profiles?

-• Are VPN portal, MFA, and certificates monitored separately?
+• Are the VPN Portal, MFA and certificates monitored separately?

-Old installation packages and old profiles should be removed from internal download repositories or clearly marked as outdated.
-Especially with remote access, “some old profile from the download folder” quickly leads to unnecessary troubleshooting.
+Remove old installation packages and profiles from internal download locations or mark them clearly as outdated.
+With remote access in particular, using an arbitrary old profile from the Downloads folder quickly creates unnecessary troubleshooting work.

 Troubleshooting

-First, check whether the file belongs to the correct protocol and whether the Sophos Connect version is suitable for it.
-SSL VPN on macOS requires Sophos Connect 2.0 or newer.
-Then check user authorisation, MFA, certificate, gateway, firewall time, and reachable VPN portal or gateway FQDN.
+First check that the file belongs to the correct protocol and that the Sophos Connect version supports it.
+SSL VPN on macOS requires Sophos Connect 2.0 or later.
+Then check user authorisation, MFA, the certificate, gateway, firewall time and whether the VPN Portal or gateway FQDN is reachable.

-For SSL VPN on macOS, the deployed Sophos Connect version should be checked, as there have been specific fixes in this area.
-Then check DNS server, search domains, imported profile, and firewall rules.
+For SSL VPN on macOS, check the deployed Sophos Connect version because this area has received specific fixes.
+Then check the DNS servers, search domains, imported profile and firewall rules.

-If IP addresses work but names do not, DNS is likely.
-If IP addresses also do not work, routing, firewall rules, NAT, or return path are more likely.
+If IP addresses work but names do not, DNS is the likely cause.
+If IP addresses also fail, routing, firewall rules, NAT or the return path are more likely.

-Then the cause is often firewall rules, routing, NAT, or return path.
-In the Log Viewer, it should be visible whether traffic from the VPN zone hits the expected rule.
-For IPsec special cases, see Sophos Firewall IPsec VPN Troubleshooting.
+The cause is often a firewall rule, routing, NAT or the return path.
+Log Viewer should show whether traffic from the VPN zone matches the expected rule.
+For IPsec-specific cases, see Sophos Firewall IPsec VPN Troubleshooting.

-After changes to gateway, certificate, port, DNS, IP pool, user group, or authentication, the profile should be re-exported and re-imported.
+After changes to the gateway, certificate, port, DNS, IP pool, user group or authentication, export and import the profile again.
 A client update does not automatically replace an old profile.

-Sophos has re-enabled this option for SSL VPN on macOS in Sophos Connect 2.0 MR1.
-After an update, the configuration file must be re-imported to use the option.
-In environments with MFA, it should also be checked whether saving credentials fits the security concept.
+Sophos re-enabled this option for SSL VPN on macOS in Sophos Connect 2.0 MR1.
+After an update, import the configuration file again to use the option.
+In environments with MFA, also check whether saving credentials is compatible with the security design.

-If login, DNS, and small accesses work, but larger file transfers or certain applications hang, MTU/MSS should also be checked.
-The error pattern often fits fragmentation, PPPoE, tunneled connections, or an asymmetric path.
-The procedure is in Check Sophos Firewall MTU and MSS for VPN Issues.
+If sign-in, DNS and small requests work but larger file transfers or certain applications hang, also check MTU and MSS.
+This pattern often indicates fragmentation, PPPoE, nested tunnels or an asymmetric path.
+See Check Sophos Firewall MTU and MSS for VPN Issues.

 Collect Support Data

-If the error is not directly visible, the time, user, macOS version, Sophos Connect version, profile type, source network, and target system should be documented.
-On the firewall, Log Viewer, sslvpn.log, IPsec logs, Packet Capture, and the affected firewall rule help.
-The assignment of log files is in Sophos Firewall Troubleshooting: Services and Logs.
+On the firewall, use Log Viewer, sslvpn.log, IPsec logs, Packet Capture and the affected firewall rule in parallel.
+The log file mapping is documented in Sophos Firewall Troubleshooting: Services and Logs.

 FAQ